makeralchemy/stop-action-movie-maker/README.md

       -s, --silent         if specified, do not display messages -b, --playbackwards  create the movie to play backwards

-#### make-mpeg Usage Examples
+#### make_mpeg Usage Examples

 Make a .mp4 movie from the *testmovie* frames created by *stop-action-recorder.py*, default two frames per second, and save the resulting movie as *finalmovie.mp4*:

-    $ python make-mpeg.py testmovie finalmovie
+    $ python make_mpeg.py testmovie finalmovie

 Make a .mp4 movie from the *testmovie* frames created by *stop-action-recorder.py*, default two frames per second, make it play backwards (frames in the opposite order that they were recorded), and save the resulting movie as *finalmovie.mp4*:

-    $ python make-mpeg.py testmovie finalmovie -b
+    $ python make_mpeg.py testmovie finalmovie -b

 Make a .mp4 movie from the *testmovie* frames created by *stop-action-recorder.py*, one frame per second, and save the resulting movie as *finalmovie.mp4*:

-    $ python make-mpeg.py testmovie finalmovie -f 1
+    $ python make_mpeg.py testmovie finalmovie -f 1

-#### make-mpeg Messages
+#### make_mpeg Messages

-If the number frames per second specified is negative or zero, *make-mpeg.py* will display a message like the one below and exit:
+If the number frames per second specified is negative or zero, *make_mpeg.py* will display a message like the one below and exit:

     frames per second must be greater than zero

-If *make-mpeg.py* is unable to open the first frame file, it will display a message like the one below and exit:
+If *make_mpeg.py* is unable to open the first frame file, it will display a message like the one below and exit:

     input file testmovie.001.png does not exist